 'Now faith is confidence in what we hope for and assurance about what we do not see.'
-Hebrews 11:1 In the name of the Committee
+Hebrews 11:1

 CHRISTINA PATERSON, National Convener KAREN GILLON, General Secretary

 Amend section 3.4.2 of the Guild constitution to read: Guilds Together groupings representatives are elected to serve on the National Council for three years.
 These appointments will not be extended.